Sankeerth10/DE_with_Azure/README.md

 # Data Engineering with Microsoft Azure
-we delve into the the Tokyo Olympics dataset from Kaggle using the robust capabilities of Microsoft Azure's cloud platform.
-This project is designed to showcase the integration and analytical power of Azure Services, including Azure Data Factory, Data Lake Gen2, Databricks, and Synapse Analytics.
+We delve into the the Tokyo Olympics dataset from Kaggle using the robust capabilities of Microsoft Azure's cloud platform.
+This project is designed to showcase the integration and analytical power of Azure Services, including
+**Azure Data Factory**, **Data Lake Gen2**, **Databricks**, and **Synapse Analytics**.
 Our goal is to provide insights into the Tokyo Olympics dataset, utilizing Azure for data engineering tasks.

 Project Overview
 The Tokyo Olympics dataset provides a comprehensive look at the athletes, events, and results from the games.
 Our project utilizes a series of Microsoft Azure services to extract, transform, load (ETL), and analyze this data, presenting findings that offer a deeper understanding of the dataset through the lens of Azure's cloud technology.